protesilaos/my-website/_news/2025-09-15-selfie-project.md

 different way.
 This can only start from within.
 There are no selfies because, fundamentally, I do not like something about them.
 "What" exactly I cannot tell.
 It does not matter, anyway.
-I shall condition myself to pay attention what the camera is telling me.
+I shall condition myself to pay attention to what the camera is telling me.
 This is the time of acceptance; of committing to a course of action that cannot be undone.
 Hence the publicity of it: to have an external accountability structure, to empower others to call me out in the scenario where I